semuconsulting/pyubx2/README.md

 The `UBXReader` constructor includes an optional `validate` flag which governs behaviour if the stream includes non-UBX data.
 If set to 'False' (the default), it will ignore such data and continue with the next valid UBX message.
 If set to 'True', it will raise a `UBXStreamError`. **NB:** if the `validate` flag is set to 'False', the `UBXReader.read()` function will block until it receives a UBX message.

+The `UBXReader` constructor also includes an optional 'mode' flag which signifies whether the message stream is an output (0=GET) or input (1=SET, 2=POLL).
+Ordinarily this can be left at the default 0 (GET).

 Examples:

 * Serial input - this example will ignore any non-UBX data.